NativeScript/docs-v8/releasing.md

 :::tip Important

-Make sure you have provided all required images or your app wil be rejected from publishing in the App Store.
+Make sure you have provided all required images or your app will be rejected from publishing in the App Store.

 :::